LabPath/Voyager/README.md

 5. Use `Ctrl + C` to stop the bot.

 # Development
+In order to have the main bot running while developing new commands, there are two different bots (each with their own `token` and `Client ID`): one for Production and for Development.
+Which you want to be using has to be defined in the [`.env`](#env) file.

-Do not commit directly to `master`, please create a Branch first (with a suggestive name based on your changes) and then ask for a merge.
+**Do not commit directly to `master`**, please create a Branch first (with a suggestive name based on your changes) and choose a reviewer to take a look at it.
+If changes are approved, feel free to `Squash and Merge`!

 # Documentation
 * [Discord Developer portal](https://discord.com/developers/applications/804537849747734578/bot)